Environment, Energy & Economy (EEE)

 VOYAGE VALUE:

-$30 per student rate** includes full day field trip plus these fabulous FREE extras worth over $1000.
+$30 per student rate** includes full day field trip plus FREE extras worth over $1000.

-2 week use of our E3 Captain's Resource Chest
+2 week use of our EEE Captain's Chest

 1-day workshop awarded to 1 teacher for every 30 students

-EEE incorporates three interactive onboard stations on environment and economy, alternative energy and conservation technology, and human impacts on the natural environment.
+EEE incorporates three interactive onboard stations: populations and resources, environmental health, and economics of conservation technology.
 Hands-on activities and group discussions explore:

 Pittsburgh environmental and socioeconomic history